python-trio/sphinxcontrib-trio/docs/source/index.rst

 or similar from being detected as generators (see `bpo-30359
 <https://bugs.python.org/issue30359>`__).

-Fixed a bug in the detection of async classmethods and async staticmethods.

 Added a test suite.

+Fixed many bugs found by the test suite.

 v0.9.0 (2017-05-11)